 It’s Spring 2018, and class is starting.
 We’ve got about 13 people in the class right now, and many of them are not anthropology ‘majors’ (we don’t have an anthropology major per se at UW-Parkside), so we should get a wide and interesting range of posts here.
 I look forward to the discussion!

 Right on schedule, we’ll be exploring anthropological theory again starting in January 2018.
 Stay tuned for more insights from the students of ANTH 302 – yes, you read that right, it’s no longer SOCA 302.
 Anthropology at the University of Wisconsin-Parkside now has its own designation.
 We’ve also merged with the Geography department and areContinue reading “… Returning soon for the Spring 2018 semester!”

+… this is a class web site.
+I’m offering the class again in Spring, so come back for more insights!
 And thank you so much for your comments and pingbacks.
 The authors here are undergraduates studying anthropology, and these are often their first attempts at making sense of social theory.
 Your comments mean so much toContinue reading “We’re on Hiatus because …”

+Before we start, here’s some notes about this blog for the students in SOCA 302 in Spring 2016.
 Read through the previous blog posts.
 These were written by other students like you, with about as much knowledge of anthropological theory as you (perhaps even less!).
 See what they’ve written?
 It’s fun, it makes theory accessible,Continue reading “Welcome to Spring 2016”

 Karl Marx believed that the product of human labor was separate from and hostile toward its maker.
 The same might be said of the product of our commercial activities on the Internet.
 You might not believe that your institutional doppelgänger works against you, but it does not seem like a stretch to argue that theContinue reading “Karl Marx belie…”